dnouri/gmailctrl/README.md

 ### Email Management

-Selecting "Manage Emails" starts the original `gmailctrl` experience.
+Selecting "Manage Emails" starts the email management workflow.
 After an initial scan, you will be presented with the main screen, which lists all email groups found in your inbox, sorted by the number of messages from each sender.

 #### Main View & Keybindings